Purple Rain: Prince at 2007 Super Bowl

 The song “The Raven” comes from Edgar Allan Poe’s most famous poem “The Raven.”
 In the 1845 poem, the raven taunts a broken-hearted lover by repeating the line “never-more.”
 Scholars debate whether or not there was a real “Lenore” in Poe’s life, whether she represented his ailing wife, or whether she represented a lost love.

-The above version of the song is a live version but I included it because the video also featured the lyrics.
+The above video also features the lyrics.
 The unusual vocal sound for the song was made with the use of a digital vocoder.

 {Watch for an upcoming post on my favorite song from Tales of Mystery and Imagination: Edgar Allan Poe.}